cocoisland/beautiful-jekyll/_posts/2019-07-02-Algorithm.md

 subtitle: Algorithm and data structure are the unseen essential parts that make a good performing application.
 image: /img/algorithm/codeIcon.jpg
 ---
-This article is an assortment of useful algorithm and data structure concept that are important for all critical applications.
+This article consisted of an assortment of useful algorithm and data structure concept that are important for all critical applications.

 ### Memory Constraint problem
 Say on an embedded computer with very limited RAM, memory is extremely constrained and you are only allowed to store names in arrays.
 The challenge is to optimize a O(n^2) program, [names.py](https://github.com/cocoisland/Sprint-Challenge--Data-Structures-Python/blob/master/names/names.py) .